You Are Not Alone | REES

 #REES Campus

 REES is a safe, secure space to share your story.
-This initiative will collect data about campus sexual violence that may otherwise go unreported, in a safe, secure and anonymous manner.
+We provide you a safe space to document and incident that may otherwise go unreported, in a safe, secure and anonymous manner.

 Why REES?